Fiesole Tuscany, Italy Travel Guide

 Always practice good hand hygiene, especially before meals.

-The main concern in the broader Florence area, including buses to/from Fiesole, is pickpocketing.
+The main concern in the broader Florence area, including buses going to/from Fiesole, is pickpocketing.
 This happens in crowded areas and on public transport (bus #7 route) in Florence.

 Be aware of your surroundings.
 Keep valuables secure (inside pocket, Money belt, or RFID blocking wallet).
 Avoid openly displaying large amounts of cash or expensive electronics.